Application of Deep Learning Methods for Distinguishing Gamma-Ray Bursts from Fermi/GBM TTE Data: Data Set

 We mainly use the daily data of Fermi/GBM for building the non-GRB set.
 All the Fermi/GBM daily observations are also published\footnote{\url{https://heasarc.gsfc.nasa.gov/FTP/fermi/data/gbm/daily/}} in TTE format.
 We should ensure the data do not include the GRBs.
 The daily data products are composed of all GBM detector observations continuously in hour, regardless of whether a burst occurred.
 We download a number of daily data products after filtering out the burst TTE data of Fermi GRBs.
 We randomly choose the time and ID of NaI detectors to produce non-GRB data.
 A total of 4000 daily TTE files that do contain the time period of GRBs were downloaded.
 Sequentially, 10 segments of non-overlapping 120 seconds long data are extracted from each choosing data, and 40000 non-GRB events are obtained in total.
 All these non-GRB events are divided into three sets according to time.
 It is important to maintain the quantitative balance between the sample categories.
 Each of the three sets is randomly arranged, and we randomly select 10000 non-GRB events as non-GRB samples.

 The count maps of GRBs contain essential information about their physical features and emission mechanisms, see Figure \ref{fig:lc_example}.
 Both GRB samples and non-GRB samples are composed of total 128 channel data covering energies from 8\,keV to 2\,MeV.
 Notice that we do not use the detector response function to convert channel to energy.
 The count rate data of the whole samples are not corrected by dead time.
 There exist a significant variety of burst signals between different time scales \citep{relate_diff_bin_explain}.
 Generally, multiple time scales of 16, 32, 64, 128, and 256\,ms are implemented in searching trigger \citep{fermi_gbm_fouth_catalog,fermi_target_search}.
 In our data pre-processing, the time scales of 256, 128, and 64\,ms are respectively adopted.
-To eliminate the magnitude difference between samples, each count map is normalized individually by rescaling it to between 0 and 1.
+To eliminate the magnitude difference between samples, each count map is individually normalized.
+It's worth noting that we used a method known as min-max normalization in this procedure to normalize the data values of counts in each count-map.
+Each count value was converted to a value between 0 and 1 referring to a formula: New value = (value – min) / (max – min) * 1.
 The three data sets of training set, validation set, and test set are essential in deep learning method.
 The training set is used to fit the models, and after each training epoch, the validation set is applied to verify the performance of the current model.
 The test set is adopted to assess generalization of the final optimal model.
 To avoid data confusion, we divide the samples into the above data sets based on time period, see Table \ref{table:data set} for detail.
 The ratio of the sample numbers in these three data sets is reasonable.